cdapio/hydrator-plugins/transform-plugins/docs/ValueMapper-transform.md

     }

-If the transform receives following input record:
+If the transform receives as an input record:

     +=========================================================+
     | field name | type                | value                |